 Criteria, Standards and Indicators

-Urban League of Hudson County (Jersey City, NJ)
+${affname}

 Criteria I: Organizational Soundness

 Affiliates are governed by an elected volunteer board of directors that should consist of individuals who are committed to the mission of the organization.
 An effective affiliate board determines the mission of the organization, establishes management practices, policies and procedures, assures that adequate human resources (volunteer and paid staff) and financial resources are available, and actively monitors the organizations financial and programmatic performance.